 But Meta’s algorithm is more intelligent than many give it credit for — and often knows your potential customers much better than you think!

-If social media content is a constant struggle for your marketing team, you can even use Meta’s dynamic creative options to optimize your ad appearance and copy to your target customers — letting their robots do all the work and giving your team time for more strategic analysis and reporting.
+If social media content creation is an ongoing struggle for your team, you can even use Meta’s dynamic creative options to optimize your ad appearance and copy to your target customers — letting their robots do all the work and giving you time for more strategic analysis and reporting.

 And, contrary to what average ad spend indicates, your brand can still use these tools effectively with a small budget, too!